zeeneddie/Plio/README.md

 ## Fixtures

-All fixure documents are defined in the json format in `app/private/fixtures`.
+All fixture documents are defined in the json format in `app/private/fixtures`.

 To add a new document, you need to create a new json file under the proper directory.
 Each directory stands for a Meteor collection.